 Embedding a YouTube Video on the Site

 Videos on a website can help clarify information or be used as an additional resource, however they should never be used to take the place of content on the site.
 They should also be used sparingly because they take up a lot of website real-estate, and most of the time website users choose to ignore embedded videos.
 Keep these things in mind in your web editing decisions.
+Remember that you can also make a hyperlink to a video as well.

 You can embed a YouTube video on the Hancock website as long as it meets the following criteria: